What Should I Charge: A Price-Setting Framework for Service Operators

 Minimum rate = Total needed ÷ Available hours

 This is your floor.
-You never quote below this.
-Ever.
+You never quote below it—ever.

 Day 2: Research three competitors (context only, not copying)

-Find three freelancers in your space with similar experience.
-Look at their rates (if public) or their positioning.
+Find three freelancers in your space with similar experience and look at their rates (if they’re public) or at how they position themselves.

-You’re not copying their numbers.
-You’re calibrating reality.
-If they charge $120/hour and you’re at $50, that’s not because they’re better—it’s because they decided to charge it.
+You’re not copying their numbers; you’re calibrating reality.
+If they charge $120/hour and you’re at $50, that’s rarely because they’re better—it’s because they decided to charge it.

 Day 3: Set your uncomfortable rate +20%